ballerina-attic/message-tracing-with-stream-processor/README.md

     Parent span is defined - true
     ```

-- Leave the rest fields as default values for parent span.
+- Leave the rest of the fields as default values for parent span.

 ### Development of student and marks service with Stream Processor

-Now let us look into the implementation of the student management with observability.
+Now let us look into the implementation of the student management service with observability.

 ##### student_management_service.bal